|

 Here is a selection of other fake fireplace DIYs I collected.
 So many different ways to have a mantel and fireplace, with ideas for filling the fake firebox as well.

-Neutral Farmhouse Christmas Mantel
+Neutral Rustic Christmas Mantel

 Leave a Reply